mjo22/cryojax/README.md

 image_without_noise = pipeline.render(get_real=True)
 ```

-This computes an image using the noise model of the detector.

-Instead of simulating noise from the stochastic parts of the `pipeline`, `cryojax` also defines a library of distributions.
+`cryojax` also defines a library of distributions from which to sample the data.
 These distributions define the stochastic model from which images are drawn.
 For example, instantiate an `IndependentFourierGaussian` distribution and either sample from it or compute its log-likelihood.

 ```python
 from cryojax.image import rfftn